wgtwo - Working Group Two

 Our company emerged from a Telenor laboratory.
 Frustrated with the inability to use mobile networks to conduct innovation, a team decided to rebuild the mobile network for a new age.
 In 2017 the concepts and ideas have developed so far it was time to take the next step.

-Telenor saw an opportunity to continue to be part of the evolvement of wgtwo and also brought in Cisco and Digital Alpha as investment partners for the new company.
+Telenor saw an opportunity to continue to be part of the evolvement of wgtwo and also brought in Digital Alpha as investment partners for the new company.

 The overarching goal has always been to create a radically innovative, radically simple and radically affordable modern mobile core.
 We believe that a new approach to the mobile core is a key component in advancing the mobile industry.